cosinekitty/sapphire/Env.md

 ### Demo video

 Here I create a drone with [Tube Unit](TubeUnit.md), then use Env to extract a pitch and envelope CV signal from both stereo audio channels.
 I reconstruct a sawtooth wave from that pitch and envelope.
 Mix it all together and add some reverb!
+(Note: this video was made before I added the GAIN control.)

 [![Sapphire Env demo](https://img.youtube.com/vi/P8HinJX07t4/0.jpg)](https://www.youtube.com/watch?v=P8HinJX07t4)